 - Working with group dynamic issues

-- Applications: we will be accepting applications from now until the end of July 2022.
+- Applications: we will be accepting applications from now until October 2023.

 - Online sessions: each meeting will have a theme and in preparation we will be posting material on our online learning platform that can be accessed at a time that suits you.
 The meetings will include discussion on the presentations, reading and reflective activities and each participant will be asked to contribute a microteach session on a chosen theme or topic.
 This part of the programme requires 80% attendance to progress to the workshop stage.
 The online session dates are: